-Let’s assume the initial credit line is $75,000 and the annual growth rate is 5%, which is very reasonable for today’s market.
+Let’s assume the initial credit line is $75,000 and the annual growth rate is 5%.
 As you can see in the table, after just 5 years, the line of credit will have grown to over $95,000.
 After ten years, it will have grown to more than $122,000!

 Because the growth rate applies to the available line of credit, growth compounds on growth.
 This means that the available credit in absolute dollar terms can really pile up over time – especially if you get it set up early in retirement.

 Even better, the growth rate is designed to keep up with prevailing interest rates.
 If rates rise in the future, the growth rate will rise as well, which means the line of credit will grow even faster.

 Because there’s no limit on the size of the line of credit, it could even outgrow the value of the home at some point.
 If that happens, you’ve beat the system!
 Remember, the HECM is a non-recourse loan, which means the most that has to be paid back is the value of the home.
 FHA will cover any shortage out of it’s insurance fund.